Submissions

 - How to check a revision report and submit a revised version of a manuscript

-3.- The email you will receive at the address you provided will contain a link and instructions on how to activate your account.
-After proceeding to do so, you will be able to log in with the credentials you yourself specified.
+3.- You will receive a message with a link to activate your account at the provided email address.
+Once activated, you will be able to log in to your account with the credentials you created.

-How to submit an original manuscript to Materiales de Construcción
+How to send an original manuscript to Materiales de Construcción

 In subsequent logins, you will be taken to your user dashboard.
 There press the ‘New Submission’ button to submit a new article.
 You will be shown any articles received and in process under the ‘My Queue’ tab):